SeatBoost-Inc/seatboost-sdk-docs/docs/getting-started-ios.md

 ### Configuration

-Before you can use the SDK, you must configure it with the correct server endpoints.
+Before you can use the SDK, you must call `configureApp` to set up the SDK with the correct server endpoints and airline identifier.
 This is a crucial step that should be done when your application launches.

 The best place to do this is within your `AppDelegate.swift`'s `application(_:didFinishLaunchingWithOptions:)` method.
+When calling `configureApp`, you must provide the `appVendor` parameter, which should be set to the **2-digit IATA code** of the airline consuming the SDK.
+For example, if your airline's IATA code is "AB", use `"AB"` as the `appVendor` value.

 ```Swift
 import SeatBoostSdk